glhd/round-table/README.md

 > **Warning:** The repository is just for planning right now.
 Nothing to see here :)

 Round Table is a loose framework for building isomorphic Node.js apps.
+This framework should stay out of the way as much as possible and just serve as the glue necessary to get lots of other great technology working together.

 ## Techonology